Continually Updated Clinical Reference

 • Automatisms with mild convulsive movements

-Features of this condition include the following:
+Features of benign partial epilepsy with complex partial seizures include the following:

 • Family history of benign seizures (often)